PrefectHQ/prefect-demos/flows/machine_learning/interactive-workflows/README.md

 python interactive-workflows.py
 ```
 3. **Follow the interactive prompts to navigate through the workflow.**

-### Understanding the Workflow
-The demo includes detailed comments explaining each step of the workflow and how it integrates with Prefect's features.
-Pay special attention to the use of blocks for reusable logic and artifacts for visualizing workflow outputs.

-#### Fetching Data
-Fetches raw user data from the "https://randomuser.me/api/" and logs the response.
-This is a retry-enabled task in case of request failures.

-#### Cleaning Data
-Processes the raw data to retain only specified user features, which can be customized at runtime.

-#### User Input for Feature Selection
-Interactively allows a user to select which features to keep from the fetched data, defaulting to removing several including 'name', 'email', etc.

-#### Creating Artifacts
-Optionally creates a table artifact from the cleaned data if the user approves.

-#### Creating User Names
-Processes a specified number of user entries from the fetched data, based on interactive user input on the number of users to generate.

-#### Uploading to Snowflake
-If the user approves, the cleaned data can be uploaded to a Snowflake database using provided Snowflake credentials.

 ### Important Notes
 - The script includes exception handling to manage approvals and data integrity.